Aster family (Asteraceae)

 Cultivation: The preference is full sun to light shade, moist to mesic conditions, and soil containing loam, clay-loam, silt-loam, or sandy loam.
 Plants growing in sunny areas require more moisture than those growing in the shade.

-Range & Habitat: Tall Ironweed is common in southern Illinois, while in the rest of the state it is occasional to absent (see Distribution Map).
+Range & Habitat: The native Tall Ironweed is common in southern Illinois, while in the rest of the state it is occasional to absent (see Distribution Map).
 Habitats include open woodlands, woodland borders, thickets, areas along woodland paths, swamps, riverbottom prairies, seeps and springs, pastures, and abandoned fields.
 In woodlands, this plant requires occasional disturbance to prevent excessive shade from neighboring trees.
 Tall Ironweed is found in wooded areas to a greater extent than other Vernonia spp.
 (Ironweed species) in Illinois, but it also occurs in moist open areas.

 Faunal Associations: The nectar of the flowers attracts bee flies, butterflies, skippers, and various bees (primarily long-tongued bees).
 Some bees also collect pollen for their larvae.
 The caterpillars of various moths feed on Vernonia spp.
 (Ironweed species), particularly the pith of their stems and their roots.
 These species include Carmenta bassiformis (Eupatorium Borer Moth), Papaipema cerussata (Ironweed Borer Moth), Papaipema limpida (another Ironweed Borer Moth), Perigea xanthioides (Red Groundling), Polygrammodes flavidalis (Pyralid Moth sp.), and Polygrammodes langdonalis (Pyralid Moth sp.).
 Another insect, Aphis vernoniae (Ironweed Aphid), sucks juices from the upper stems and leaf undersides.
 Other insects feeders include the larvae of Asphondylia vernoniae (Ironweed Bud Midge) and Youngomyia podophyllae (Ironweed Blossum Midge), which form galls on the buds and flowerheads respectively.
 Both Oecanthus quadripunctatus (Four-Spotted Tree Cricket) and Conocephalus brevipennis (Short-winged Meadow Katydid) have been observed feeding on the flowerheads of Tall Ironweed (Gangwere, 1961).
 Because of the bitter foliage, mammalian herbivores shun Ironweed species as a food source.
 As a result, these plants can become more abundant in pastures over time.

 Photographic Location: The edge of a small woodland in Urbana, Illinois.